Sofia M's Self-Portrait

-He jumped to a start-up after five years, survived its collapse in the Great Recession, and ultimately joined the international management team of a major pharmaceutical company based in Paris, where he was recently offered a place close to the top of the corporate pyramid if he would relocate to headquarters.
+Henry jumped to a start-up after five years.
+It collapsed during the Great Recession.
+Seamlessly he joined the international management team of a major pharmaceutical company based in Paris.
+Now he’s been offered a place close to the top of the corporate pyramid if he agrees to relocate to headquarters.

-The problem: his wife and kids didn’t want to pick up and move again, certainly not outside the country.
+Henry’s wife and kids don’t want to pick up and move again, certainly not outside the country.
 Absolutely not.

-Henry had married his college girlfriend, Sofia, and now, 15 years later, though they had three boys under 12, she was still a looker.
+Henry had married his college girlfriend, Sofia.
+Now, 15 years later, though they had three boys under 12, she was still a looker.
 He was proud that she appeared to be in her late 20s–without even Botox!
-Though she’d been a fine-arts major, she worked as a travel agent right after they married, learning the skills that proved to be a boon to him as he traveled upward in his career.
+Though she’d been a fine-arts major, she worked as a travel agent right after they married.
+The skills she learned proved to be a boon to him as he traveled upward in his career.

-Sofia handled the myriad logistics involved in frequent moves, including finding houses and schools and activities for the kids, and keeping up Henry’s wardrobe as well as her own.
-The boys were smart, athletic, and well-behaved and looked up to their dad–at least they’d look up from their devices when he talked to them, he’d joke to his colleagues.
+Sofia handled the myriad logistics involved in frequent moves.
+She found houses and schools and activities for the kids.
+She kept up Henry’s wardrobe as well as her own.
+The boys were smart, athletic, and well-behaved.
+Henry was proud that they looked up to him.
+At least they’d look up from their devices when he talked to them, he’d joke to his colleagues.

-Did he even know what she cared about or how she spent her time when he was at work?
+Did he even know what she cared about?
+How did she spent her time when he was at work–did he have clue?
 Did he ever really think about her or the kids as individuals separate from him?
-Had it occurred to him that moving again, to another country with another language, would upend the children and remove them from their friends and schools and activities?
+Moving again, to another country with another language!
+Had it occurred to him how that would upend the children and remove them from their friends and schools and activities?

-Sure, he liked her to look youthful, but did he know what was involved in staying that way?
-She handled the bill-paying for the family, including for the periodic facial Restylane injections.
+Sure, he liked her to look youthful, but did he know what she did to stay that way?
+She handled the household bills–including her periodic facial Restylane injections.

 He threatened her.
 “Do you know what you stand to lose if you try to divorce me?”

 Surprisingly, mentioning a split sent Henry, more than Sofia, into an emotional tailspin.
-Of course, he’d never told his wife about the meaningless affairs he’d had over the years traveling away from home or even thought about these women later.
-But if Sofia could reject him just like that…!
+He’d never told his wife about his affairs on business trips.
+They were nothing to him.
+He never thought about them afterwards.
+How could Sofia reject him just like that…?!

 Fury and impending loss battled to possess his psyche.
-To his horror, once when Sofia started to cry in the midst of a fight, Henry felt his eyes well up, too.
-Then, in shame, he let his tears flow.
+Once when Sofia began to cry during a fight, to his horror Henry felt his eyes well up, too.
+In shame, he let his tears flow.
 Sofia reached for his hand but let him cry.
-Then after a few minutes she began quietly to tell him about herself and what she wanted out of life, and what she didn’t.
+After a few minutes she began quietly to tell him about herself and what she wanted out of life.
+And what she didn’t.

-He was surprised by so much–everything from her eating disorder (she’d been throwing up after some meals for years), to her desire to go back to her art, maybe to teach.
+He was surprised by so much.
+Her eating disorder– she’d been throwing up after some meals for years.
+Her desire to go back to her art, maybe to teach.

-“You never told me!” he exclaimed, to which she responded, “You never paid attention.”
+“You never told me!” he exclaimed.
+She responded, “You never paid attention.”

 And it bordered on another marital crisis when the company withdrew the promotion offer.
 In a first for him, Henry consulted the whole family on what to do next.
 They’re all thinking about it.

-That Henry and Sofia are managing the crisis in their marriage is a testament to the flexibility that is fundamental to personality functioning.
-They did seem to be a “perfect match” in college.
-Henry’s personality, dominated by self-focused stereotypically “masculine” styles (Self-Confident, Idiosyncratic, Adventurous, Aggressive) impressed and attracted him to Sofia’s stereotypically “feminine” traits (Sensitive, Devoted, Self-Sacrificing).
-Sofia was happy to rely on him and put him and eventually the children first.
-Both were driven to achieve their goals (Conscientious).
-They shared a love of making a good impression on others and a deep passion for one another (Dramatic) that made them a star couple in others’ eyes.
+Sofia was happy to rely on Henry and put him and eventually the children first.
+Both were driven to achieve their Conscientious goals.
+They shared a delight in making a good impression.
+That and their deep Dramatic passion for one another made them a star couple in others’ eyes.